jeremybanka/galactic-age-calc/README.md

 ## Description

-This is a template repo for SHOCKING and AWESOME static web development.

-Includes webpack, jest, and eslint preconfigured.
-Just get to work!
+Learn how many years you would live if you were born on Mars.
+Spoiler alert: not quite as many!

 ## Setup/Installation Requirements

 #### First Things First

-- Clone this repo: `$ git clone https://github.com/jeremybanka/pizza-parlor`
+- Clone this repo: `$ git clone https://github.com/jeremybanka/galactic-age-calc`
 - Get things installed: `$ npm i`
 - Get things built: `$ npm run start`
 - This should prompt your browser to open the project on 8080.
 It's actually pointed at the dist folder, and will update live.